It’s a very exciting time of year: Diptyque City Candle time!

-Diptyque City Candles come in 12 different scents, inspired by 12 different different places.
-Most of the year, you can only buy Paris in Paris — and Miami in Miami, etc. But for 10 days in March, anyone, anywhere, can pick up whatever they want.
-How d
+Much like Le Labo’s City Editions, Diptyque City Candles come in 12 different scents, inspired by 12 different places.
+Most of the year, you can only buy Paris in Paris — and Miami in Miami.
+But for 10 days in March, anyone, anywhere, can pick up one of these exquisite candles, with place-specific scents and some of the most absolutely gorgeous vessels in the Diptyque universe.

 Paris